Sienci-Labs/Resources/gsender/gs-using-gsender.md

 1. The file is an \*.nc, \*.g-code, \*.tap, \*.gc, or \*.cnc file.
 1. The file is exported to the correct post processor for the LongMill.
 Please see this page for the correct post processor for your CAM software: <a href="https://resources.sienci.com/view/lm-post-processors/" target="_blank" rel="noopener">https://resources.sienci.com/view/lm-post-processors/</a>.

 To run your project on gSender, press the 'Load File' button.
 A dialog box will pop up, where you can navigate to where your file is.
-Here you can also select from recently loaded files, reload a file or close a file.
+Here you can also select from recently loaded files, reload a file, or close a file.

 ![](/_images/_gsender/_using/gs_us_loadbar.jpg){.aligncenter .size-medium}